Table of Contents

 Sleeping in the mountains of Bulgaria

 After the short stop in Lukovit, we drove towards Sofia.
-People mentioned these amazing small boutique family hotels that are based in in the mountains.
+People mentioned these amazing small boutique family hotels that are based between the mountains.
 Because of their unique location they provide you with a beautiful view over the skyline of the capital of Bulgaria: Sofia.
 I was definitely interested in staying in one of those!

 We stayed at the Hotel Chairite, which was located in the Vitosha district.
 It offered a great an amazing view over the city and had their own restaurant.
 It was only a short 5 minute drive to the nearest supermarket and about 20 minutes to downtown Sofia.
 Overall, traveling in Bulgaria by car has been a wonderful experience.

 Visiting Sofia on a Sunday afternoon